LuPoYi/ftx-keep-lending/README.md

 $ docker-compose down --rmi all //down
 ```

-if annual rate is 10%, use hourly compounding you will get 10.5%
+* if annual rate is 10%, use hourly compounding you will get 10.5%
-if annual rate is 20%, use hourly compounding you will get 22.1%
+* if annual rate is 20%, use hourly compounding you will get 22.1%
-if annual rate is 30%, use hourly compounding you will get 34.9%
+* if annual rate is 30%, use hourly compounding you will get 34.9%

-> idea: set 'isLendingAllCoins' is true that will stake every coin in this subaccount.
-If you transfer coin to this subaccount, it will be staked all of them.